How to Place a Bet

 This guide has summarised how to place a bet.

 As you’ll see, there are a plethora of options open to you, especially using internet betting sites.
-Try out a range of bookmakers and learn which ones meet your needs best, and be sure to take advantage of any welcome offers for new customers if this is of interest.
+Try out a range of bookmakers and determine which ones best meet your needs.
+Be sure to take advantage of any welcome offers for new customers if this is of interest to you.